sclow/orthrus/documentation-payload/orthrus/commands/installed_application_list.md

 ## Detailed Summary

-This is a very noisy and non-opsec safe command since it is based on an embedded bash script which can easily be instrumented.
+This is a very noisy and non-opsec safe command which can easily be instrumented.
 ```
 installed_application_list
 ```